-An LWE based approach:

-- Public-key is (A,P) where P=AS+E, for random matrices (of appropriate dimensions) A and S, and a noise matrix E over \mathbb{Z}q - To encrypt an n bit message, map it to an ("error-correctable") vector v; pick a random "noise vector" a (i.e., small coordinates); ciphertext is (u,c) where u = A^Ta and c = P^Ta + v - Decryption using S: recover message from c S^Tu = v + E^Ta, by "error correcting" (error not sparse, but has small entries) CPA security: By LWE assumption, the public-key is indistinguishable from random; and, encryption under truly random (A,P) loses essentially all information about the message - Coming up: P^Ta acts as a one-time pad, even given A, P, A^Ta
+- An LWE based approach: - Public-key is (A,P) where P=AS+E, for random matrices (of appropriate dimensions) A and S, and a noise matrix E over \mathbb{Z}q - To encrypt an n bit message, map it to an ("error-correctable") vector v; pick a random "noise vector" a (i.e., small coordinates); ciphertext is (u,c) where $u^{T} = a^{T}A$ and $c^{T} = a^{T}P + v^{T}$ - Decryption using S: recover message from c^T u^TS = v^T + a^TE, by "error correcting" (error not sparse, but has small entries) - © CPA security: By LWE assumption, P in the public-key is indistinguishable from random; and, encryption under truly random (A,P) loses essentially all information about the message

-Consider a PRG which outputs a pseudorandom group element in some complicated group

-A standard bit-string representation of a random group element may not be (pseudo)random

-Can we efficiently map it to a pseudorandom bit string?
-Depends on the group...

-Suppose a chip for producing random bits shows some complicated dependencies/biases, but still is highly unpredictable

-Can we purify it to extract uniform randomness?
-Depends on the specific dependencies...

-A general tool for purifying randomness: Randomness Extractor
+- Consider a PRG which outputs a pseudorandom group element in some complicated group - A standard bit-string representation of a random group element may not be (pseudo)random - Can we efficiently map it to a pseudorandom bit string?
+Depends on the group... - Suppose a chip for producing random bits shows some complicated dependencies/biases, but still is highly unpredictable - Can we purify it to extract uniform randomness?
+Depends on the specific dependencies... - A general tool for purifying randomness: Randomness Extractor

-- Statistical guarantees (output not just pseudorandom, but truly random, if input has sufficient entropy) - 2-Universal Hash Functions (when sufficiently compressing) - Optimal" in all parameters except seed length - Constructions with shorter seeds known - e.g. Based on expander graphs
+- Statistical guarantees (output not just pseudorandom, but truly random, if input has sufficient entropy) - Needs a seed, chosen independent of the input (aka source) - 2-Universal Hash Functions (when sufficiently compressing) are extractors - The seed specifies the hash function h from the family: h(x) is almost uniform, when x has high entropy, and h is chosen from the 2UHF family uniformly and independently of x. - "Optimal" in all parameters except seed length - Constructions with shorter seeds known - e.g. Based on expander graphs

-- Strong extractor: output is random even when the seed for extraction is revealed - 2-UHF is in fact a strong extractor (seed is the hash function) - Useful in key agreement - Alice and Bob exchange a non-uniform key, with a lot of pseudoentropy for Eve (say, g^{×y}) - Alice sends a random seed for a strong extractor to Bob, in the clear - Key derivation: Alice and Bob extract a new key, which is pseudorandom (i.e., indistinguishable from a uniform bit string) - In LWE-based PKE - $h_M(x) = Mx$, where M compressing, $x \neq 0$, is a 2-UHF [Exercise] - a (even with small entries) has enough entropy given (A, A^Ta), and so P^Ta almost uniform even given (A, P, A^Ta)
+- Strong extractor: output is random even when the seed for extraction is revealed - 2-UHF is in fact a strong extractor: (h,h(x)) is almost uniform - Useful in key agreement - Alice and Bob exchange a non-uniform key, with a lot of pseudoentropy for Eve (say, gxy) - Alice sends a random seed for a strong extractor to Bob, in the clear - Key derivation: Alice and Bob extract a new key, which is pseudorandom (i.e., indistinguishable from a uniform bit string) - In LWE-based PKE - $h_M(x) = Mx$, where M compressing, $x \neq 0$, is a 2-UHF [Exercise] - a (even with small entries) has enough entropy given (A, $A^{T}a$), and so $P^{T}a$ almost uniform even given (A, P, $A^{T}a$)